sourcebots/docs/content/api/magnet-board.md

 The magnet board is only available on the [Crane robot](../../robots/crane).

-The magnet of the crane will stick to any magnetic objects (especially containers).
+The magnet of the crane will only stick to containers.

 ## Getting the magnet's status